-- a) a policy which deals with extensions or rebuilding of the original house on each holding; - b) a policy which deals with the creation of an additional dwelling; and - c) a policy which resists any development proposal which will result in an inappropriate and unacceptable increase in traffic on the Land Settlement.
+- a) a policy which deals with extensions or rebuilding of the original house on each holding; - b) a policy which deals with the creation of an additional dwelling; and - a policy which resists any development proposal which will result in an inappropriate and unacceptable increase in traffic on the Land Settlement.

-2. Background to this Submission Version and Next Steps
+2. Background to this 'For Referendum' Version and Next Steps

 - 2.1 Discussions around planning issues for the Land Settlement have been ongoing for some time.
 The Great Abington Parish Council carried out some initial work during 2013/14 and received broad support for this from residents.
-A Neighbourhood Plan area for the Land Settlement was designated on 6 September 2016 and the working group began work whilst engaging the community and important statutory stakeholders such as SCDC and Historic England.
+A Neighbourhood Plan area for the Land Settlement was designated on 5 September 2016 and the working group began work whilst engaging the community and important statutory stakeholders such as SCDC and Historic England.
 During the period 31 March to 14 April 2017, the NP working group consulted the community and stakeholders on an informal version of the plan, alongside a draft Character Assessment.
-Consultation on the formal pre-submission version of the plan took place from 24 July to 18 September 2017 in line with NP regulations1. - 2.2 This version of the NP is called the submission version.
-This version has been further refined in light of comments received at pre-submission stage and also in light of the findings of a health check of the plan by an independent neighbourhood plan examiner. - 2.3 As part of the submission process, this plan is being submitted to SCDC who will publish the documents (alongside other submitted documents required by regulations) for a further period of consultation and appoint an independent examiner to examine the plan.
-Any comments made on the plan as part of this publication period will be passed directly to the examiner.
+Consultation on the formal pre-submission version of the plan took place from 24 July to 18 September 2017 in line with NP regulations1. - 2.2 The NP was further refined in light of comments received at pre-submission stage and also in light of the findings of a health check of the plan by an independent neighbourhood plan examiner. - 2.3 The NP was submitted to SCDC on 22 February 2018 (alongside other supporting documents as required by the NP regulations).
+A further period of formal consultation on the submission version of the plan took place from 5 March to 16 April 2018 in line with NP regulations.
+Comments made on the plan as part of this publication period were passed directly to the examiner.

-1 The Neighbourhood Planning (General) Regulations 2012 (as amended)
+&lt;sup>1 Regulation 14 of the Neighbourhood Planning (General) Regulations 2012 (as amended)